 Adopting up-cycled textiles is excellent, but other factors need to be considered to be a truly sustainable swimwear brand.

-Every action, touch-point, or process has an impact.
-The trick is being conscious of those actions so you can opt for the least impact.
+Every action, interaction, and procedure has an effect.
+The secret is to be aware of those acts so you can choose the least damaging course.

 The sustainable swimwear brands making waves

-So the next time you need new swimwear, buy sustainable and buy from one of the brands below that are making a difference.
-We have personally tested all of these brands and can testify they are of the highest quality, will last a long time, and their suits perform in the surf.
+So the next time you need new swimwear, make a sustainable purchase from one of the below-mentioned brands.
+All of these brands have been put to the test by us, and we can attest that they are of the best calibre, durable, and their suits are effective in the surf.

 In no particular order…